Can Prescription Medications Cause Erectile Dysfunction?

 For a while, acoustic wave therapy has been offered at clinics across the world.
 But, at a high price point, only a handful of guys get to reap the benefits of it.
 As of recent, the first home-use acoustic wave therapy device called The Phoenix hit the market and has been used by a lot of men around the world at the fraction of the cost.

-Most clinics charge $500 a session, but with The Phoenix, you can clock in as many sessions as you want for $879.
-The creators of The Phoenix built these portable acoustic wave therapy devices to last up to 66 treatments.
+Most clinics charge $500 a session, but with The Phoenix, you can clock in as many sessions as you want for a one time purchase of $879.
+The creators of The Phoenix built these portable acoustic wave therapy devices to last up to 70 treatments.
 As most guys need a good 6-12, you’ll still be able to use the device in the future to reap the benefits again.

 Are You Ready to RISE to the Occasion?